Thermal Conductivity Paper Database

 Thermal properties and moisture absorption of nanofillers-filled epoxy composite thin film for electronic application

 The effects of the addition of three different fillers to a polymer matrix on the thermo-physical properties of the resulting composites were investigated by the authors.
-Boron nitride, synthetic diamond, and silicon nitride were used as the fillers (up to 2 vol. %), and it was found ...
+Boron nitride, synthetic diamond, and silicon nitride were used as the fillers (up to 2 vol. %), and it was found that their addition did increase the thermal conductivity relative to that of the pure epoxy matrix.
+Furthermore, it was determined that the thermal conductivities of ...

 Author(s): , ,